Toddses/coffee/README.md

 Coffee can be easily installed using the excellent [Sublime Package Control](https://sublime.wbond.net/).

 * Open `Package Control: Install Package` from the Sublime quick menu (Command-Shift-P).
-* Select the 'Theme - Coffee' option to install Coffee.
+* Select the "Theme - Coffee" option to install Coffee.

 ### Git Installation